Gerry Curatola: Rejuvenation Dentistry

 Curatola founded Rejuvenation Dentistry in 2005.
 There are Rejuvenation Dentistry affiliates in five cities: New York, London, Paris, Rome and East Hampton.

 Revitin

 Curatola invented Revitin, a prebiotic naturopathic toothpaste.

 Humanitarian service and contributions

-Following a lifelong model of humanitarian service from his parents and grandparents, Curatola has been committed to charitable work and contributions for most of his youth and adult life.
-As a dentist, he has traveled to five continents to provide dental services in areas that are under served, as well as educate and equip other dental professionals to do the same.

-Locally, Curatola helped to establish the Pediatric Dental Fund of the Hamptons, a dental charity founded by local pediatrician, Dr. Gail Schoenfeld, which provides free dental care to needy children on Long Island's East End.
-He contributes and provides pro bono dental services to many local charitable organizations including The Retreat, a shelter for victims of domestic violence.
+Locally, Curatola helped to establish the Pediatric Dental Fund of the Hamptons, a dental charity founded by local pediatrician, Gail Schoenfeld, which provides free dental care to children on Long Island's East End.
+He contributes and provides pro bono dental services to local charitable organizations including The Retreat, a shelter for victims of domestic violence.

-Curatola serves on the leadership board of the East Hampton Day Care Learning Center and he is past Vice Chair of the American Heart Association's Heart of the Hamptons charity benefit.